THE GOD OF JESUS: PART TWENTY-FOUR

 The writer to the Hebrews discusses the issue of Christ becoming a priest after the order of Melchizedek.

-The writer explains that the name Melchizedek means “king of righteousness” and “king of Salem” means “king of peace.”
-Some believe “king of righteousness” and “king of peace” are designations applied to Christ in Scripture.
-These designations, however, only appear in Scripture in association with Melchizedek.
-The passages, “Without father or mother, without genealogy, without beginning of days or end of life, like the Son of God he remains a priest forever” and “by him who is declared to be living” are seen by some as referring to Christ since Christ is believed to reflect the properties here associated with Melchizedek.
-The Greek for “remains” and the Greek for “is living” are both in the present tense and therefore signify an ongoing existence for Melchizedek.
+The writer explains that the name Melchizedek means “king of righteousness” and “king of Salem” which means “king of peace.”
+While these specific titles (“king of righteousness” and “king of peace”) are not seen in Scripture as being applied to Christ, in an apparent prophecy about Christ, He is called Prince of Peace (Isaiah 9:6).
+The writer goes on to describe Melchizedek as being “Without father or mother, without genealogy, without beginning of days or end of life, like the Son of God he remains a priest forever.”
+He also is "declared to be living.”

 In view of all this, Melchizedek is believed to have existed eternally and since the Son of God is believed to have existed eternally (without beginning of days or end of life) and the writer says, “like the Son of God remains a priest forever,” it is believed Melchizedek and Christ are one and the same.

 Hebrews 7:14-17: For it is clear that our Lord descended from Judah, and in regard to that tribe Moses said nothing about priests.
-And what we have said is even more clear if another priest like (after the similitude of) Melchizedek appears, one who has become a priest not on the basis of a regulation as to his ancestry but on the basis of the power of an indestructible life.
+And what we have said is even more clear if another priest like (Greek ὁμοιότης (homoiotés) meaning "after the similitude of") Melchizedek appears, one who has become a priest not on the basis of a regulation as to his ancestry but on the basis of the power of an indestructible life.
 For it is declared: "You are a priest forever, in the order of Melchizedek."

 Melchizedek was a priest.
 If Jesus was Melchizedek, He would already be the priest Melchizedek.
 He would not have to become the priest Melchizedek or a priest like Melchizedek.
 The writer clearly shows that Jesus became a priest like Melchizedek.
 It is contradictory to conclude Jesus became who He already was.
+Psalm 110 clearly shows YHWH making Jesus a priest and not that He already was a priest.
 Some will argue the Son set aside being Melchizedek when He became the human Jesus.
 As already discussed, the idea that the Son was able to divest Himself of eternal properties or add temporal properties to eternal properties to become the human Jesus and still die as the eternal God is highly problematical.

 It is much more Scriptural to conclude that Jesus, as the humanly begotten Son of God the Father, became a priest in the order of Melchizedek upon completing His earthly mission.
 This happened in association with His receiving authority, power and glory and an everlasting Kingdom as pictured in Daniel.
 Admittedly, this doesn’t define or identify Melchizedek other than what we see in Genesis and Hebrews.
 To conclude, however, that Melchizedek is Jesus, the Son of God, runs contrary to what we see the writer to the Hebrews recording and therefore becomes nothing more than speculations based on assuming the thing to be proved.